-Figure 3-15 of the regional assessment displays R/ECAPs in the Fresno County region.
+Figure 3-15 of the regional assessment displays R/ECAPs in the Fresno County region, based on ACS data from 2009-2013.
 While the region as a whole appears to be fairly integrated economically and racially, concentrated poverty and racial segregation remains a major concern in several communities throughout the San Joaquin Valley.
 As the largest city in the region, Fresno has the highest number of R/ECAPs.
-There are currently 39 census tracts that are designated as R/ECAPs in the city of Fresno.
+Based on this data, Tthere are were currently 39 census tracts that are designated as R/ECAPs in the city of Fresno.
 Approximately 40 percent of Fresno residents live in R/ECAP census tracts.
 Hispanic residents make up the majority of the population living in R/ECAP tracts.
 Recalling Figure 1E-3.2 which shows where predominant concentrations of various racial/ethnic groups live in Fresno and Figure 1E-3.3 which shows racial segregation/integration, individual R/ECAPS can be linked to census tracts with predominant Hispanic populations where there are high concentrations of POC segregation.
 Looking at familial status, recalling Figure 1E-3.9, more than half of the families living in Fresno's R/ECAP tracts have children.

-Figure 1E-3.11 displays R/ECAPs in the city of Fresno.
+Figure 1E-3.11 displays R/ECAPs in the city of Fresno, based on ACS data from 2009-2013.
 R/ECAP census tracts cover all Downtown neighborhoods, such as Jane Addams, Edison, Lowell, and Jefferson, as well as west and south Fresno.
 There are also two R/ECAP census tracts in the Bullard neighborhood of northern Fresno, in or near the campus of Fresno State University.
-A third isolated R/ECAP in the Bullard neighborhood is located around State Route 41.
+A third isolated R/ECAP in the Bullard neighborhood is located around State Route 41. -It is important to note that no newer analysis currently exists that specifically identifies R/ECAPs.
+For a better understanding of the current landscape, refer to Figure 1E-3.14, which displays the composite analysis of TCAC Opportunity Areas, including areas of "high segregation and poverty."
+These maps provide more recent insights into areas of concentrated segregation and poverty and are useful for understanding the current landscape.